Daksh4Code/FamConnect-Family-contacts-simplified/README.md

 **Who will use it?**

-- The *"FamContact"* project is tailored to meet the needs of a diverse user base.
+- The *"FamConnect"* project is tailored to meet the needs of a diverse user base.
 It targets individuals who hold family connections in high regard and are in search of a practical solution to manage family events